SMART’s Equity Q&A

 Q: How is this important to our school partners?

 A: The Oregon Department of Education has mandated that all schools adopt an “equity lens” – that is, to incorporate racial equity into decision-making and how education is administered to students.
 (Click here to read the ODE statement on equity.)
-Oregon schools are keenly aware of the education gap that exists between students of color, immigrants, migrants, and low income rural students when compared to more affluent white students.
+Oregon schools are keenly aware of the education gap that exists between students of color, immigrants, migrants, those in rural communities, and those from low-income households, when compared to more affluent white students.
 As a result, schools are actively reviewing policies and practices through their equity lens to identify where there may be disparities and bias.
-Our efforts to prioritize equity at SMART have received positive feedback from our school partners, and we’re poised to work alongside them to address inequities to ensure all children have an equal chance at success.
+Our efforts to prioritize equity at SMART have received positive feedback from our school partners, and we continue to work alongside them to address inequities to help ensure all children have an equal chance at success.

 Q: Will the results of SMART’s Equity Initiative influence other parts of the organization?

-A: Yes.
-We are committed to examining our organization at all levels: our program and services, our hiring practices and human resources policies, our governance structure, and our partnerships and collaborations with others.
+A: Yes, it already has.
+We have been examining our organization at all levels: our program and services, our hiring practices and human resources policies, our governance structure, and our partnerships and collaborations with others.
 We know that providing services and programming that is equitable can’t be done without also examining and focusing on our overall organizational policies and practices.
-We don’t know yet how this initiative will show itself in all aspects of our organization.
-We anticipate it will eventually be reflected in the hires we make, the Board members we choose, and the partnerships we forge.
+This will include diversifying our staff, recruiting a more diverse array of volunteers to work with our students, including greater diversity to reflect a wider variety of experiences in our materials, and more.